simenkva/esqc_material/ESQC Math Obsidian Vault/index.md

 You may choose files in the view on the right.
 In the Canvas folder, you find Obsidian Canvases, that graphical visualizations.
 Select for example [[Mathematics Map.canvas|Mathematics Map]] to go to the map of mathematics for quantum chemistry, and select [[Quantum Chemistry Map.canvas|Quantum Chemistry Map]] to look at how mathematical topics relate to various quantum chemistry topics.

-To read the description of the Mathematics Map, please read [[Mathematics Map Details]], which is also available directly from the canvas.
+To read the description of the Mathematics Map, please read [[Mathematics Map Text]], which is also available directly from the canvas.

 See  [[Recommended General Mathematics Reading]] for some general reading recommendations.